Drapier's Letters: To the Whole People of Ireland

 The most famous and controversial statement of the Drapier's Letters follows claims of loyalty to the Irish king:

 I have digressed a little to refresh and continue that spirit so seasonably raised amongst you, and to let you see that by the laws of GOD, of NATURE, of NATIONS, and of your own COUNTRY, you ARE and OUGHT to be as FREE a people as your brethren in England.

 This line of argument follows the political philosophy of John Locke in the Two Treatises on Government (1689).
 Locke wrote that the people had the right to resist their government when their property rights were violated, and that nations have the same sovereign rights even when they have been conquered by another.

 A secondary rhetorical battle began between Walpole and the Irish in regard to Wood's patent; the rest of the constitutional debate was over the nature of Poynings' Law, a law that was brought back into use through the Declaratory Act (1720).
 Poyning's Law was a law passed by the British parliament which allowed them to control all of Ireland's legal entities and to revoke Irish parliamentary independence when it suited them.
 Traditionally, the rulers of Ireland viewed themselves as a sovereign kingdom and not a subject territory that would be controlled by Poyning's Law.
 The Drapier agreed with the Irish interpretation of the law and incorporated aspects of Molyneux's arguments that combined proof the law was misinterpreted and Locke's political philosophy.

 Lord Carteret read passages from the fourth letter about Irish constitutional independence to the Irish Privy Council and claimed that they were treasonable.
 It was then that Harding was arrested for printing the letters and a reward of £300 was offered for the identity of the Drapier.
 Lord Carteret wrote that the arrest and bounty were the result of an "unfortunate accident" and he did not want to respond in such a way.
-Lord Midleton was also forced to denounce his previous ally, the Drapier, when did so when he wrote, "to provoke England to that degree as some have endeavoured to do, is not the true way to keep them out".
+Lord Midleton was also forced to denounce his previous ally, the Drapier, and did so when he wrote, "to provoke England to that degree as some have endeavoured to do, is not the true way to keep them out".
 Archbishop King responded to the letters by saying they were "ludicrous and satyrically writ".
 However, the Archbishop publicly supported the constitutional actions more than the other three, and his support caused others important officials to criticise him.

 Regardless of the proclamation against the Drapier and the words issued by important Irish officials, the people of Ireland had stood by the writer, and it was their support that protected Swift.
 Some critics have viewed this support as resulting from the letter's appeal to the "mob", or common people, of Ireland.